FORTH-ICS-INSPIRE/artemis/README.md

 2. Passive detector (monitoring + detection enabled)
 3. Active joint detector and user-triggered mitigator (monitoring + detection + mitigation enabled)

-*Any of this combinations is valid.
+*Any of these combinations is valid.
 To start with, we recommend using mode (2).*

 You can read more about the ARTEMIS methodology and research experiments on the ARTEMIS [webpage](http://www.inspire.edu.gr/artemis).